chrisrobison/elend/overview.md

-# eLend Project Overview

-### Project Goals
+### Project Architecture

-**eLend** intends to be a means of legally loaning out eBooks by utilizing blockchain and smart contract technology to manage the checkout process.
+The **eLend** checkout system is built on a number of technologies to accomplish its goal lending "one ebook to one reader" at a time, respecting copyright law.
+This document outlines the technologies used and provides a little commentary on some of the benefits, drawbacks and reasoning behind the choices made.

 ### Stellar Blockchain